Diogo-ss/SimpleFuncC/README.md

 ## SimpleFuncC

+### I'm not a student of 42, but I liked the idea.
+This project has no supervision, it is for learning.
 I'm creating simple functions for C. <br />
 EuI'm still learning very early on, so this repository is a way of recording my evolution with C, not a project in itself.